vivitali/team_project_2/instructional_team/markdown_slides/04_project_showcase.md

 # Better Documentation - README

-While **you can have multiple README files** in your repository, adhere to the rule of maintaining just one README file per folder to keep each section clear and organized.
-This structure not only aids in navigation but also showcases your ability to manage and present complex information effectively, increasing your appeal to potential employers.
+While **you can have multiple README files** in your repository, include only one README file per folder to keep things clean and simple.
+This structure showcases your ability to manage and present complex information effectively, increasing your appeal to potential employers.

 ---